 Step 2.
 Deposit money

 Most trading platforms will allow you to deposit Fiat money (USD, GBP, EUR etc.).
-It’s worth noting that trading platforms offer leveraged trading, which means you don’t have to put down the full value of a trade.
+It’s worth noting that crypto brokers offer leveraged trading, which means you don’t have to put down the full value of a trade.
 Instead you can pay a deposit, known as a ‘margin’.
 This means you can potentially make bigger profits and, of course, bigger losses.

 Step 3.
 Decide how you’d like to trade

 There are two methods to trade cryptocurrencies: CFDs (contracts for difference) and Spread Betting.
 Both methods essentially entail speculating on the price movements of your chosen currency.
 If you aren’t sure which option to go for, we recommend researching the differences between spreads and CFDs.

 If you’re a complete novice we recommend starting with a demo account and familiarising yourself with the process and the platform.
 Cryptocurrency trading is extremely volatile, which means you can make and lose money very quickly.
 Cryptocurrencies are prone to fluctuation, which makes them intriguing prospects for traders who look to exploit volatility.